jermiah/deep_learning/README.md

 ### **1. Speaker Recognition and Classification**

 #### **Summary**
 This project classifies speakers based on their voice recordings.
-It involves extracting features from audio (MFCCs), feeding them into deep learning models, and identifying which speaker is speaking.
+It involves extracting features from audio (mp3), feeding them into deep learning models, and identifying which speaker is speaking.

 #### **Highlights**
 - **Data:** Audio recordings from multiple speakers.